jahnavigarikipati/bioinformatics-rosalind/docs/ai_usage.md

 # AI Use Log

-I used different AI tools during this assignment to help me learn faster and write cleaner code.
-Here’s where and how I used each one:

 ## ChatGPT (OpenAI)
 - **Where I used it:** When I was working on the GC content problem (Rosalind #9).
 I wasn’t sure how to track which FASTA record had the highest GC percentage.
 - **What I asked:** I asked ChatGPT to give me pseudocode for finding the record with the maximum GC%.